C2dricLeroy/groovz-front2/docs/TESTING.md

 - Scenario 4 : Test with response failure from the server.
 Ths test should return an error.

 **unfollow**
-- Scenario 1 : Test successfull unfollowing of another user.
+- Scenario 1 : Test successful unfollowing of another user.
 This test should return response data from the API
 - Scenario 2 : Test with missing xsrf token.
 This test should return an error.
 - Scenario 3 : Test with missing userId.
 This test should return an error.
 - Scenario 4 : Test with response failure from the server.
 Ths test should return an error.